 Although previous studies (Mlinga, 2018; Mutheu, 2016; Mwanja & Njeru, 2019) have shown that e-procurement transparency positively influences public procurement performance through improved accountability, reduced corruption, and enhanced supplier participation, most were conducted in specific urban councils and counties, limiting the generalizability of findings to other local government authorities with different contexts and capacities.
-In addition, the studies mainly focused on transparency in terms of information access, bid submission, and compliance, while neglecting the role of user perceptions, system utilization challenges, and contextual barriers such as ICT infrastructure gaps and resistance to change.
+In addition, the focus of these studies were mainly on transparency in terms of information access, bid submission, and compliance, while neglecting the role of user perceptions, system utilization challenges, and contextual barriers such as ICT infrastructure gaps and resistance to change.
 Furthermore, the dominance of quantitative approaches in prior research has provided statistical associations but failed to capture in-depth experiential insights of procurement stakeholders.
 This leaves a gap for broader and more context-sensitive investigations that integrate both quantitative and qualitative approaches to better understand how e-procurement transparency influences procurement performance in local government authorities.

 2.3 Conceptual Framework

+Include a linking sentence here to tell the reader what is to follow and why……

 Independent Variable Dependent Variable

 Figure 2.1: Conceptual Framework on the Performance of Public Procurement in LGAs